RiaK-24/Data-Portability-Project/README.md

 | `05-Testing-and-Validation` | List of activities carried out in week 29-32 (PAT, UAT) |
 | `06-GoLive-and-Post-Review` | List of activities carried out in week 33-36 (Go-live, training, post-implementation review) |
 | `Assets` | Visuals like Gantt chart, diagrams, and templates |

 ---

-## Highlights

-- Delivered MVP in 6 months, full solution in 9 months
-- Implemented secure API gateway and AES-256 encryption
-- Reduced manual request handling time by ~80%
-- Aligned business, legal, and IT stakeholders under a unified delivery plan

----